weaveworks/profiles-examples/README.md

 - The `bitnami-nginx` profile.

 This profile demonstrates the 3 different types of artifacts you can write in a profile, and how the layout works.
-The profile itself doesn't deploy anything meaningful, its just exists to demonstrate.
+The profile itself doesn't deploy anything meaningful, it just exists to demonstrate.

 Tag `weaveworks-nginx/v0.1.0` exists and can be used to consume `v0.1.0` of `weaveworks-nginx`